 - Keto Chocolate Covered Strawberries: These keto chocolate covered strawberries are such a refreshing treat.
 They’re light, fruity, chocolaty, and so quick and easy to prepare.
 To make, simply melt sugar-free chocolate chips in the microwave, dip the strawberries in the melted chocolate, and then put them in the fridge to cool.
 That’s it!

-- 1 tablespoon and ¾ teaspoon Swerve Granular
+- 1 tablespoon plus ¾ teaspoon Swerve Granular

 - 3 ounces strawberries